 Our private Facebook user group is one of the most active places where you can link with people from the UK, who have also been framed for something they say never happened.
-As of August 2017, we have over 1,000 members.
+As of March 2018, we have over 1,600 members who receive our stories in their news feeds each day.

 Discussions in private groups on Facebook remain that way: they’re private to the people in the group.
-Posts you make here will not appear on your news feed.
-It will not be obvious to your other friends on Facebook that you’re in this group.
+Posts you make will therefore not be visible to your other Facebook friends who aren’t in the group.

 However, the way Facebook groups work is that if you happen to search for accused.me.uk on Facebook, you can click on the link to the private group, and see all the members who are currently in it – including you.
 Having said that, someone who was tracking you would have to be quite determined to work out the group’s name, or that you were likely to seek support from there.
 We are not aware that this has ever happened to any of our members, but you should be mindful that it is a possibility.

 You should also be aware that we are unable to carry out formal ‘vetting’ of people joining this group.
 That means that a person connected to your case could also join.
 At worst, that could include possibly the police or CPS who will be trawling for evidence against you.
 Be VERY careful not to post anything that could identify your accuser in this forum, or you may well find yourself in breach of other aspects of criminal law.